edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 To be able to store data in the database, we have to create its schema first.
 We want to make the schema as simple as possible and store only the relevant data.
-We need to store the section content and embeddings.
-We will also save each section's relative path, and the number of tokens.
-We will need this number later when calculating how many related sections fit inside the prompt context while staying under the model's token limit.
+We need to store the section's embeddings, content, and the number of tokens.
+The embeddings allow us to match content to questions.
+The content gives us context to feed to the LLM.
+We will need the token count later when calculating how many related sections fit inside the prompt context while staying under the model's token limit.

 Open the empty schema file that was generated when you initialized the EdgeDB project (located at ``dbschema/default.esdl`` from the project directory).